Engineered mode coupling in high-Q microresonators enables deterministic low-repetition-rate soliton microcombs: Results

 \subsection{Device design and linear characterization}

-We propose to use a racetrack microresonator, which consists of both straight and curved waveguide sections.
-To preserve high coupling ideality, the bus and ring waveguides are designed to have identical dimensions, where the coupling is achieved through a certain coupling length.
-The engineered mode coupling is realized by tailoring the curved sections of the racetrack microresonator, which can feature either circular or Euler bends.
-Previous studies have shown that racetrack microresonators with Euler bends can suppress intermodal coupling.
-However, in such cases, the complete suppression of mode coupling eliminates the possibility of thermal compensation.
-Thus, we demonstrate that by carefully engineering the $\rm R_{min}$ of the Euler bend, controlled mode coupling can be achieved.
-We designed three $\mathrm{Si_3N_4}$ racetrack microresonators with multimode waveguide width (765~nm~$\times$~2~$\mathrm{\mu m}$) to intentionally introduce an auxiliary mode for mitigating thermal effects during soliton microcomb generation.
-To evaluate the proposed mode-coupling engineering approach, we fabricated both circular and Euler-bend racetrack microresonators on the $\mathrm{Si_3N_4}$ platform using a subtractive process \cite{Ye2019High-QOptics, Ji2017, Zheng2025SiliconLasers}.
+To implement the proposed decoupled coupling scheme, we employ a racetrack microresonator consisting of straight and curved waveguide sections.
+The bus-to-resonator coupler is designed with identical waveguide dimensions to preserve high coupling ideality, and coupling to the comb-generating mode is achieved over a defined interaction length.
+The curved sections are engineered using an Euler-bend design to independently control coupling to the auxiliary mode.
+We designed three $\mathrm{Si_3N_4}$ racetrack microresonators with a multimode waveguide cross section (765~nm~$\times$~2~$\mathrm{\mu m}$) to intentionally introduce an auxiliary mode for mitigating thermal effects during soliton microcomb generation.
+To evaluate the proposed mode-coupling engineering approach, we fabricated both circular- and Euler-bend racetrack microresonators on the $\mathrm{Si_3N_4}$ platform using a subtractive process \cite{Ye2019High-QOptics, Ji2017, Zheng2025SiliconLasers}.
 A 765-nm-thick $\mathrm{Si_3N_4}$ layer was deposited on a silicon substrate with a thermally grown silicon dioxide buffer via low-pressure chemical vapor deposition.
 Device patterns were defined using optimized electron-beam lithography \cite{Zheng2018} and transferred into the $\mathrm{Si_3N_4}$ film via inductively coupled plasma reactive ion etching.
-The structures were then cladded with silicon dioxide.
-Figures \ref{fig:design}(a, b, c) show the scanning electron microscopy (SEM) image of the fabricated racetrack microresonator, its cross-section and sidewall, respectively.
+The structures were then clad with silicon dioxide.
+Figures \ref{fig:design}(a, b, c) show scanning electron microscopy (SEM) images of the fabricated racetrack microresonator, its cross section, and its sidewall, respectively.